google/safetext/README.md

 **This is not an officially supported Google product.**

-Replacements to Golang's `text/template` for specific formats like YAML, that prevent injection vulnerabilities.
+Safe-by-construction libraries for producing formats like YAML, to replace syntax-unaware libraries like `text/template` that are at risk of injection vulnerabilities.

 ## Example use-case

 Since `text/template` is not syntax-aware of the formats it produces, it does not offer any protection against injection vulnerabilities.

 Consider the following `produceConfig` function which uses `text/template` to generate YAML:

 ```
 package main